cyclic-software/www/content/posts/its-always-sunny-in-us-east-1.md

---
+---
-Name: Its Always Sunny in us-east-1: The gang does business continuity
+Name: 'Its Always Sunny in us-east-1: The gang does business continuity'
-Slug: its-always-sunny-in-us-east-1
+Slug: 'its-always-sunny-in-us-east-1'
-Summary:
+Summary: ''
---
+---

 _TLDR: The gang experiences an AWS outage; customers report SHOWSTOPPERs; the gang triages the issues and attempts to implement an elaborate disaster recovery plan_

 It is 11:03 AM on a Thursday, US-EAST-1, Pennsylvania.
 You&#39;ve been triple booked just right and everyone at each call thinks you&#39;re at the other call.
 In this rare moment of freedom, you are adding custom emojis to slack.